 Buying a Certified Used Car?

-Certified used or “Certified Pre-Owned” or "CPO" are a way in which that manufacturers or dealers can sell used vehicles for a premium, because they are certified.
-Be wary of CPO vehicles; just because a vehicle is a CPO, it does not mean that it is immune from the problems that you can encounter with any other used vehicle, such as a prior wreck, lemon law buyback, or prior rental.
+Certified used, “Certified Pre-Owned”, and “CPO” are ways in which manufacturers and dealers can sell used vehicles for a premium, because they are certified.
+Be wary of CPO vehicles; just because a vehicle is a CPO, it does not mean that it is immune from the problems you can encounter with any other used vehicle, such as a prior wreck, lemon law buyback, or prior rental.
 The California Lemon Law attorneys at Rosner, Barry & Babbitt, LLP are providing information to help consumers understand their rights under the auto lemon law.

 What Is A Certified Used Vehicle?

 A certified used car or CPO is a used vehicle that has undergone an inspection and received certification from a manufacturer or dealer.
 A manufacturer certifies a vehicle by using the manufacturer’s network of dealers to determine if the car is worth certifying.
 While the exact nature of the inspection varies from manufacturer to manufacturer, a typical factory certified used vehicle has undergone a rigorous inspection of at least 100 points.